 - Scalp psoriasis.
 Psoriasis on the scalp appears as red, itchy areas with silvery-white scales.
 The red or scaly areas often extend beyond the hairline.
 You may notice flakes of dead skin in your hair or on your shoulders, especially after scratching your scalp.

 - Guttate psoriasis.
 This primarily affects young adults and children.
-It’s usually triggered by a bacterial infection such as strep throat.
-It’s marked by small, water-drop-shaped sores on your trunk, arms, legs and scalp.
-The sores are covered by a fine scale and aren’t as thick as typical plaques are.
+It’s usually triggered by a bacterial infection such as streptococcal throat.
+It’s marked by small, water-drop-shaped scaly patches on your trunk, arms, legs and scalp.
 You may have a single outbreak that goes away on its own, or you may have repeated episodes.

 - Inverse psoriasis.
 Mainly affecting the skin in the armpits, in the groin, under the breasts and around the genitals, inverse psoriasis causes smooth patches of red, inflamed skin.
 It’s worsened by friction and sweating.
 Fungal infections may trigger this type of psoriasis.